 When I was twenty-two years old, I was advised to take magnesium with calcium to help me sleep.
 Over the years, I have experimented with various forms and amounts of magnesium and ratios of calcium to magnesium.

 Today, I rely on the RBC (red blood cell) magnesium lab test to determine if I’m consuming the proper amount.
 I also adjust my intake if I experience symptoms of deficiency or excess.

 Which foods are rich in magnesium?

 Many foods contain magnesium.
 The chart below includes several foods that are rich in magnesium and available in the United States.
 The amounts of magnesium in a particular food may be higher or lower than shown in the chart below, due to variations in soil composition and growing conditions.
 Use the chart to give you an approximate amount of magnesium in a specific food.
 You can check the USDA FoodData Central for the magnesium content of your favorite foods.

-How much magnesium should you consume?
+How much magnesium do you need?

-Which magnesium rich foods do you eat?
+Which magnesium foods do you like?

 Let me know your favorites in the comments below – I’d love to hear from you.

 Your Bones: How you can prevent osteoporosis & have strong bones for life